JereKoskela/Beta-Xi-Sim/README.md

 # Beta-Xi-Sim
 An efficient simulator for ancestries of multiple unlinked loci driven by Beta-Xi-coalescents with exponential population growth.
-Valid for any number of loci and sample sizes &lt; 10 000.

 # Compilation and usage
 In Unix-like environments, compile Beta-Xi-Sim by navigating into the directory to which you've downloaded the source files and calling `make`.
 The programme can then be called as `./simulate path_to_config_file nrep`.
 An example config file is provided in `dev.cfg`.
 All config files must conform to the same format!